Rhydon1337/linux-kernel-debugging/README.md

 # Part 1: Compile linux kernel and rootfs
 We are going to compile linux kernel and rootfs using buildroot.
-Buildroot supplies all the toolchain which needed for automate the process of compiling linux kernel, rootfs and bootloader.
+Buildroot supplies all the toolchain which needed for automate the process of compiling linux kernel and rootfs.
 Buildroot was created for creating linux embedded/minimal systmes.
 However, if your purpose is developing or debugging linux kernel its really good solution.